|Elliott Sound Products||Relays & How To Use Them - Part 2|

 The only sane way to attempt any form of switching that's synchronised to the mains waveform is to use a solid state relay (SSR).
 Despite their potential problems (especially with electronic loads), they can be triggered very accurately at the time you require, and for difficult loads you can simply include an electromechanical relay in parallel.
 This isn't as silly as it might sound at first.
 The SSR provides accurate control of the point where the AC waveform is switched, and it only needs to be in circuit for a couple of milliseconds.

 The general idea is shown above.
 To trigger the circuit on, both inputs will go high together.
-The SSR will trigger immediately, and a couple of milliseconds later the contacts will close.
+The SSR will trigger immediately, and a few milliseconds later the contacts will close.
 To turn off, the EMR is switched off first, and enough time has to elapse to ensure the contacts are fully open.
 Then the drive to the SSR can be removed, and it will turn off by itself as the current passes through zero.
 You might wonder why a snubber has been included.
 You may not need it, but if there's significant line inductance between the relay and load, there is a possibility that an inductive 'kick' (back-EMF) may re-trigger the SSR.
 The snubber slows down fast risetime pulses and prevents over-voltage from back-EMF from the load or wiring.

 Even if used for high current loads the SSR should run cool, because it only ever has to handle half a cycle of AC.
 The thermal inertia of the package will be sufficient to prevent overheating provided the switching duty cycle is fairly low.
 For rapid switching the SSR may need a heatsink, but it will be much smaller than would be the case without the relay.